thesujitkumar/Multi_Head_Attention_Dual_Summarization/README.md

 # Detecting Incongruent News Articles Using Multi-head Attention Dual Summarization

-This is the official implementation of the paper [Detecting Incongruent News Articles Using Multi-head Attention Dual Summarization](https://aclanthology.org/2022.aacl-main.70/) **Accepted and published in preeeding of ```AACL-IJCNLP-2022```**.
+This is the official implementation of the paper [Detecting Incongruent News Articles Using Multi-head Attention Dual Summarization](https://aclanthology.org/2022.aacl-main.70/) **Accepted and published in proceeding of ```AACL-IJCNLP-2022```**.
 If you use this code or our results in your research, we'd appreciate you cite our paper as following:

 ```